 Importance of the HLA system

 The HLA region is a highly polymorphic region located on chromosome 6.
-Typically, the epitopes with high antigenicity are coded for in exons 2 (HLA class I and II) and 3 (HLA class I) of the HLA genes— these are the protein binding elements of the major histocompatibility complex (MHC) (Figure 1).
-HLA alleles are defined by the SNP and indel combinations within single phased sequences, and specific nomenclature is used to define alleles.
+Typically, the epitopes with high antigenicity are coded for in exons 2 (HLA class I and II) and 3 (HLA class I) of the HLA genes — these are the protein binding elements of the major histocompatibility complex (MHC) (Figure 1).
+HLA alleles are defined by the single nucleotide polymorphism (SNP) and indel combinations within single phased sequences, and specific nomenclature is used to define alleles.
 Analysing these variants forms the foundations of high-resolution typing and enhances the chances of successful transplantation.

 Resolving the HLA region